 - Not a substitute for professional veterinary help.

-If you own a cat, chances are fleas are one of your worst nightmares.
-Their bites can cause your cat to scratch itself frantically.
-Plus, the fleas can infest your rugs and furniture—and once they’re established, it’s tough to break the cycle.
-So at the first, slightest sign of fleas, act quickly and reach for a flea treatment for cats and some flea spray for your house.
+If you’re a cat parent, chances are fleas are one of your worst nightmares.
+Their bites can cause your cat to scratch themselves frantically.
+Plus the fleas can infest your rugs and furniture—and once they’re established, it’s tough to break the cycle.
+The earlier you catch and treat a flea infestation, the better!

 - Scratching their head and ears

 - Experiencing red and irritated skin (dermatitis)

 - Showing some bald patches from all the scratching

 To check if your cat has fleas, use an inexpensive flea comb to hunt for fleas and black specks of “flea dirt” (feces).
 These are most commonly found at the base of a cat’s spine (where the tail begins), on the cat’s back, and on the belly.